Who We Are

 From culture to creativity, travel to community gatherings, life at Taliesin provides an experience unlike that of any other school, and one that students here will carry with them for the rest of their lives.
 While the heart of life at Taliesin revolves around the studio and the creative work produced by students in Frank Lloyd Wright’s historic drafting rooms, students are encouraged to gain perspective from field trips to local artists’ workshops, living in and building their own shelter, and joining the community around them.

 Master of Architecture Degree

-Taliesin, the Frank Lloyd Wright School of Architecture, builds architects of the future by offering comprehensive study towards a professional Master of Architecture (M.Arch) degree.
-The program is designed for students who thrive in a multifaceted environment focusing on rigorous design, critical thinking, and hands-on learning.
-The School’s specialized approach facilitates an individualized educational experience and fosters a close relationship between students, faculty, and staff.
+The School of Architecture at Taliesin offers a three-year immersive Master of Architecture (M.Arch) program designed for students who thrive in a multifaceted environment focusing on rigorous design, critical thinking, and hands-on learning.
+The small-scale of the School facilitates an individualized educational experience and fosters a close relationship between students, faculty, and staff.